zulip/zulip/docs/tutorials/documenting-api-endpoints.md

     `KEY_IN_TEST_FUNCTIONS` is the key in the `TEST_FUNCTIONS` dict (added in step 2) that points to your test function.

-This Markdown-based framework allows us to extract code examples from within tests, which makes sure that code examples never get out of date or fail, and if they do, `./tools/test-api` complains very loudly.
+This Markdown-based framework allows us to extract code examples from within tests, which makes sure that code examples never get out of date, since if they do, `./tools/test-api` will fail in our continuous integration.
 To learn more about how this Markdown extension works, see `zerver/lib/bugdown/api_code_examples.py`.

 ## Documenting arguments